Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Discussion and Conclusions

-Neutrino flavor conversion in AGNs can also be directly studied by using single sources.
-The increasing evidence for neutrinos pointing to steady-state AGN sources can allow for individual studies of flavor composition in different energy regimes.
-In the Appendix, we complement the discussion by including the flavor triangles for IO, which can be completely different from NO, due to differences in the energy level scheme. {\textbf {\textit {Discussion and Conclusions.--}}} The AGN model used in Eq.~\eqref{electron-density} has a column density $N_{\rm H}\equiv \int n_e dr \sim 10^{33}\, \text{cm}^{-2}$, compatible with the minimum necessary width of the medium for strong flavor conversion~\cite{Lunardini:2000swa}.
-Flavor conversion via the $L$-resonance alone can be achieved at smaller $N_{\rm H}\sim 10^{30} \, \text{cm}^{-2}$, which is still orders of magnitude higher than that ($\sim 10^{25}\, \text{cm}^{-2}$) inferred for NGC 1068 from $X$-ray studies~\cite{Bauer:2014rla, Marinucci:2015fqo}.
-Such heavily Compton-thick AGNs, with $N_{\rm H}\geq \sigma_T^{-1}\simeq 1.5\times 10^{24}\, \text{cm}^{-2}$ (inverse of the Thomson cross-section, which corresponds to unity optical depth for Compton scattering), could be numerous~\cite{Comastri:2004nd, Georgantopoulos:2018zmn, Carroll:2023mos}, but detecting them is challenging by conventional astrophysical methods due to $X$-ray absorption~\cite{Georgantopoulos:2012cs, Brightman:2014pva, Hickox:2018xjf}.
-HENs, unaffected by obscuration, offer an exciting multi-messenger avenue to study these AGNs, complementary to searches based on infrared emission and star formation.
-Our proposed mechanism, measuring a shift in the flavor ratios influenced by ME, provides a unique probe of the Compton-thick AGNs as the sources of the HESE neutrinos.
-Understanding the distribution of Compton-thick AGNs is also crucial for modeling their impact on the cosmic $X$-ray background and gaining insights into the correlation between black hole growth and galaxy evolution~\cite{2014IAUS..304..112L}.
+We have examined the resonant flavor-conversion of HENs within the {\it standard 3-neutrino oscillation paradigm}.
+The AGN model used in Eq.~\eqref{electron-density} has a column density $N_{\rm H}\equiv \int n_e dr \sim 10^{33}\, \text{cm}^{-2}$, compatible with the minimum necessary width of the medium for strong flavor-conversion~\cite{Lunardini:2000swa}.
+Flavor conversion via the $L$-resonance alone can be achieved at smaller $N_{\rm H}\sim 10^{30} \, \text{cm}^{-2}$, which is still orders of magnitude higher than that ($\sim 10^{25}\, \text{cm}^{-2}$) inferred for NGC 1068 from $X$-ray studies~\cite{Bauer:2014rla}.
+Such heavily Compton-thick AGNs, with $N_{\rm H}\geq \sigma_T^{-1}\simeq 1.5\times 10^{24}\, \text{cm}^{-2}$ (inverse of the Thomson cross-section, which corresponds to unity optical depth for Compton scattering), could be numerous~\cite{Carroll:2023mos}, but detecting them is challenging by conventional astrophysical methods due to $X$-ray absorption~\cite{Hickox:2018xjf}.
+HENs, unaffected by obscuration, offer an exciting multi-messenger avenue to study these AGNs, complementary to searches based on electromagnetic emission and star formation.
+Our proposed mechanism, measuring a shift in the flavor-ratios influenced by ME, provides a unique probe of the heavily Compton-thick AGNs as the sources of the HESE neutrinos, while also offering a probe for transient emissions caused by binary merger objects embedded in ADs \cite{Yuan:2021bxx}.
+Understanding the distribution of Compton-thick AGNs is also crucial for modeling their impact on the cosmic $X$-ray background and gaining insights into the correlation between black hole growth and galaxy evolution~\cite{Hickox:2018xjf}.

-The analysis performed here assumes that the flavor composition at Earth is constant over the observed neutrino energy range.
-The capability of future neutrino telescopes to do such energy-dependent measurements, i.e., to look for a transition from neutrino production via the full pion decay chain at low energies to muon-damped pion decay at high energies, was recently assessed in Ref.~\cite{Liu:2023flr}.
-Taking into account the ME discussed here can modify the energy dependence of the flavor ratios in a nontrivial way.
-This will be studied in a follow-up work.